Jude95/EasyRecyclerView/README.md

 }
 ```

-the onCreateView and onBindView corresponding the callback in RecyclerView's Adapter,so one onCreateView with multiple onBindView;
+The onCreateView and onBindView correspond the callback in RecyclerView's Adapter,so adapter will call `onCreateView` once and `onBindView` more than once;
-it recommend that add the ItemView to Adapter after the data is loaded,initialization View in onCreateView and nothing in onBindView.
+It recommend that add the ItemView to Adapter after the data is loaded,initialization View in onCreateView and nothing in onBindView.

- Header and Footer support `LinearLayoutManager`,`GridLayoutManager`,`StaggeredGridLayoutManager`
+ Header and Footer support `LinearLayoutManager`,`GridLayoutManager`,`StaggeredGridLayoutManager`.
- in `GridLayoutManager` you must add this:
+ In `GridLayoutManager` you must add this:
 ```java
 //make adapter obtain a LookUp for LayoutManager，param is maxSpan。 gridLayoutManager.setSpanSizeLookup(adapter.obtainGridSpanSizeLookUp(2));